 - Matthew Marshall and Gerfried Brunn's summary of the responses to the 1996 IUMI questionnaire

-- The UK Association of Average Adjusters' position paper, published in March 1996, authored by Charles Hebditch, John Macdonald and Phillip Stacey.
+The UK Association of Average Adjusters weighed in early with a position paper published in March 1996, authored by Charles Hebditch, John Macdonald and Phillip Stacey.

-Meanwhile work went on at the CMI level and Geoffrey Hudson, an English barrister and average adjuster, commented on the IUMI position for the 2000 Toledo Colloquium, expanded upon for the Singapore conference – find it here.
-Thereafter a joint international working group was formed under the auspices of the CMI, chaired by Frank Wiswall, whose report embodies the remit to Bent Nielsen's 2002/2003 CMI Working Group.
+Meanwhile work went on at the CMI level and Geoffrey Hudson formulated a deft rebuttal to the IUMI position for the 2000 Toledo Colloquium, expanded upon for the Singapore conference – link to it here.
+Thereafter a joint international working group was formed under the auspices of the CMI, chaired by Castine, Maine’s own Frank Wiswall, whose report embodies the remit to Bent Nielsen's 2002/2003 CMI Working Group on General Average.
 This Working Group’s report was circulated in March 2003 and was addressed by a new International Sub Committee that met during the CMI’s June 2003 Bordeaux Colloquium.
 Bent Nielsen, Chairman of the Committee, prepared a Summary of that meeting’s conclusions.

-That Summary prompted some comment including a “Quick Response” from AIDE, the International Association of European Adjusters, (now AMD, the International Association of Average Adjusters) the tone of which can be inferred from the following passage – “contrary to the opinion voiced by some, general average and the YAR can meet the challenges of today’s sea trade provided the management of general averages is thoroughly modernized and costs are thereby reduced.
+That Summary prompted some comment including a “Quick Response” from AIDE, the International Association of European Adjusters, the tone of which can be inferred from the following passage – “contrary to the opinion voiced by some, general average and the YAR can meet the challenges of today’s sea trade provided the management of general averages is thoroughly modernized and costs are thereby reduced.
 Whilst the YAR can be improved, the basic principles and allowances should not be substantially modified.”
 The entire AIDE response of November 15th 03 may be accessed here.

 The Summary was the subject of further discussion at a meeting of the ISC in London in November 2003, following which the International Sub Committee’s report was published in final form under date of December 19th 2003 and can be accessed here.
 This report is the document around which debate leading up to Vancouver revolved.

-For the US market, the American Institute of Marine Underwriters organized a Forum in early February, 2004, where Howard McCormack, a lawyer with some average adjusting background and the US member of the ISC, and Fred Pietropola, an average adjsuter, were presenters and offered a potted version of the views embodied in their addresses delivered during their respective chairmanships of the Association of Average Adjusters of the Untied States, to which there are links below from the PAPERS section.
-On behalf of IUMI, Nick Gooding, a Lloyd's Underwriter, gave a paper comprising largely an historical account of previous unsuccessful attempts to do away with General Average, which can be accessed here.
-Ben Browne, a London lawyer, sketched out IUMI’s current views and proposals and the bullet points are posted here.
+For the US market, the American Institute of Marine Underwriters organized a Forum on early February, 2004, where Howard McCormack, the US member of the ISC, and Fred Pietropola, were presenters and offered a potted version of the views embodied in their Chairman’s addresses, to which there are links below from the PAPERS section.
+On behalf of IUMI, Nick Gooding, a cargo Underwriter at Lloyd’s, gave a paper comprising largely an historical account of previous unsuccessful attempts to do away with General Average, which can be accessed here.
+Ben Browne, a lawyer, sketched out IUMI’s current views and proposals and the bullet points are posted here.